On the behavior of the DFA and DCCA in trend-stationary processes: Detrended Cross-Correlation Coefficient

-As mentioned before, the theory presented in \cite{BK2008} for the DFA and \citep{Blythe2013,Blythe2016} for the DCCA is developed under a (stationary) fractional Gaussian noise (or fractional Brownian motion) plus a polynomial trend assumption, which results in a non-stationary process.
-The next result show that the DFA and DCCA are invariant under a polynomial trend, so that, in a trend-stationary context, we can focus on the underlying stationary process.
-For ease of presentation, the proofs of all theorems are deferred to the Appendix.
+As mentioned before, the theory presented in \cite{BK2008} for the DFA and \cite{Blythe2013} and \cite{Blythe2016} for the DCCA is developed under a (stationary) fractional Gaussian noise (or fractional Brownian motion) plus a polynomial trend assumption, which results in a {trend-stationary} process.
+The next result {shows} that the DFA and DCCA are always invariant under polynomial trend, {regardless the underlying distribution}, so that, in a trend-stationary context, {it suffices to} focus on the underlying stationary process.
+For ease of presentation, {we defer the proof of all results to the Appendix}.

 \begin{prop}[Invariance to polynomial trend] Let $\{X_{1,t}\}_{t\in\Z}$ and $\{X_{2,t}\}_{t\in\Z}$ be any two stochastic process and let $p_{1}$ and $p_{2}$ denote two polynomial of degree $\nu_1$ and $\nu_2$, respectively.
 Let $Y_{k,t}:=X_{k,t}+p_{k}(t)$, $k=1,2$, and $\nu = \max\{\nu_1, \nu_2\}$.
 Then the DFA and DCCA of $\{X_{k,t}\}_{t\in\Z}$ and $\{Y_{k,t}\}_{t\in\Z}$ are the same. \end{prop}